 Solaris 2.5.1 SHWP supports the OpenGL visual expansion.
-With visual expansion, five visual groups: the 8-bit PseudoColor, 24-bit TrueColor (Linear and Non-Linear), 24-bit DirectColor and 8-bit PseudoColor Overlay, will be expanded from a single visual to multiple visual instances of the same visual type.
-Different instances of in the same visual groups represent different GLX capabilities (e.g. Single-buffer or double-buffer capable, monoscopic or stereoscopic capable, or a combination of both).
-The number of visual instances depends on whether the X server is started in monoscopic or stereoscopic mode, and also whether the device is a Creator or Creator 3D.
+With visual expansion, five visual groups: the 8-bit PseudoColor, 24-bit TrueColor (Linear and Non-Linear), 24-bit DirectColor, and 8-bit PseudoColor Overlay, are expanded from a single visual to multiple visual instances of the same visual type.
+Different instances of the same visual groups represent different GLX capabilities (e.g. single-buffer or double-buffer capable, monoscopic or stereoscopic capable, or a combination of both).
+The number of visual instances depends on whether the X server is started in monoscopic or stereoscopic or stereoscopic is a Creator or Creator 3D.

-▼ To activate OpenGL visual support (visual expansion), enter the following:
+- ▼ To Activate OpenGL Visual Support (Visual Expansion) - Enter the following: